-The Equality Act 2010 places specific duties on local authorities.
-Members have a central role to play in ensuring that equality issues are integral to the local authority's performance and strategic aims and that there is a strong vision and public commitment to equality across public services.
+The Equality Act 2010 places specific duties on councils.
+Councillors have a central role to play in ensuring that equality issues are integral to the council's performance and strategic aims, and that there is a strong vision and public commitment to equality across public services.